-You can remove the burnt rice with the help of a sponge that you soak into warm, soapy water or with a washcloth.
+You can remove the burnt rice with the help of a sponge that you soak in warm, soapy water or with a washcloth.
 You can easily scrape any remains off using a scouring pad, but make sure that you are gentle and do not scratch the bottom of the cooking bowl as this may have a protective coating on it.

 Tip 3: Style of cleaning

 One thing that you should keep in mind is that your rice cooker’s main components should be cleaned as regularly as possible.
-In this case, I am talking about the lid on top, whether its glass or steel, and the main pot.
-These parts can normally be cleaned with hot water, dish soap and a soft washcloth.
+In this case, I am talking about the lid on top, whether it’s glass or steel, and the main pot.
+These parts can normally be cleaned with hot water, dish soap, and a soft washcloth.

-It is the best for your appliance to clean the main parts using a regular circular motion, just like you would do with your other dishes.
-Of course, avoid using too much water as this can interfere with any electronics that are in the cooker and, never, ever put your rice cooker into the dishwasher unless you are 100% certain that the manufacturer says is ok!
+It is best for your appliance to clean the main parts using a regular circular motion, just like you would do with your other dishes.
+Of course, avoid using too much water as this can interfere with any electronics that are in the cooker, and, never, ever put your rice cooker into the dishwasher unless you are 100% certain that the manufacturer says is ok!

 Tip 4: Never skip cleaning

 As mentioned above, it is very important to clean your electric rice cooker after every use.
-You might be tempted to skip this step if everything appears to be clean after everything was removed from the cooking bowl but keep in mind that your rice cooker can suffer from mold or mildew if it is not cleaned properly.
-This, in turn can affect your food and in some cases even lead to food poisoning.
+You might be tempted to skip this step if everything appears to be clean after everything was removed from the cooking bowl, but keep in mind that your rice cooker can suffer from mold or mildew if it is not cleaned properly.
+This, in turn, can affect your food and, in some cases, even lead to food poisoning.